 • Let your kitten have a good sniff and explore around the area

-• Try gently lifting your kitten up towards the cat flap to help show her what you expect her to do
+• Try gently lifting your kitten up towards the cat flap to help show them what you expect them to do